olerass/presenter-first-android/README.md

 To build and run the projects you need both JDK 7 and 8 installed.
 This is a requirement of [Retrolambda][retrolambda] which is used to compile Java 8 lambdas to Android compatible Java 7 bytecode (see [Third-Party Libraries](#third-party-libraries)).
 If you use Java 8 to compile the code you must set the `JAVA7_HOME` environment variable and point it to the JDK7 location.
 If you use Java 7 to compile set the `JAVA8_HOME` variable and point it to JDK8.

 ## Projects Overview
+### GeoQuiz - Q/A app
+A simple app that introduces the basic Android concepts like activities, the activity lifecycle, intents, bundles and widgets.

 | Chapter  | Description   | Screenshots |
 | -------- | ------------- | ----------- |